-An RV (Recreational Vehicle) Bill of Sale is a legal form that accompanies a motorhome or travel trailer when sold from a dealer or private party.
-The document supplies the new owner with validation that they are the lawful owner, which they can use to register their new camper in the state they reside.
+An RV (recreational vehicle) bill of sale is a legal form that accompanies a motorhome or travel trailer when sold from a dealer or by private sale.
+The document supplies the new owner with validation that they are the lawful owner, which they can use to register their new camper in the state in which they reside.

 Can be used for:

 - Class A, B, & C motorhomes

 - Travel trailers